buddha216g/CarND-AdvancedLaneFinding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 As i was learing the concepts from the class videos, i started writing the code in jupyter notebook and experimented with various features.
 Like thresholds, gradients, channels, combinations.
-May be i have to revisit this notebook and make it much more robust in terms of structure and content (esp lane finding and probably use a combination of gradient and color instead of just one), since i was not able to complet the challenge and harder challenge videos.
+May be i have to revisit this notebook and make it much more robust in terms of structure and content (esp lane finding and probably use a combination of gradient and color instead of just one), since i was not able to complete the challenge and harder challenge videos.